ihuachang/MIC/det/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name mic-sada -y conda activate mic-sada
+conda create --name mic-sada python=3.10 -y conda activate mic-sada

-# this installs the right pip and dependencies for the fresh python
-conda install python=3.9.7 ipython=8.1.1 pip=21.2.4

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 11.3